ajcvickers/ajcvickers.github.io/_posts/2012-03-24-ef5-rejecting-changes-to-a-single-property.md

 </ul>
 Because the modified flag is reset it means that when SaveChanges is called the value for the property will not be sent to the database.
 <h3>An example</h3>
-One place where this behavior can be useful is when you want to mark all the properties of an entity as modified but then selectively choose some that you don’t want sent to the database.
+One place where this behavior can be useful is when you want to mark all the properties of an entity as modified but then selectively choose some that you don't want sent to the database.

-For example, imagine you want to let a user modify his or her contact information and for simplicity you don’t want to keep track of exactly which properties the user edited.
+For example, imagine you want to let a user modify his or her contact information and for simplicity you don't want to keep track of exactly which properties the user edited.
 But you know that there are some properties that cannot be edited.
 For example, maybe the MemberSince property will never change and the ProfilePicture property is changed through a different UI with a different Update method.
 Saving the changes to the user entity without saving MemberSince or ProfilePicture could then be done like so:

 ``` c#
 public void Update(User user)